Chicago Bulls Odds

 Latest Chicago Bulls NBA betting news

-Rules for betting on the Bulls in Illinois
+Betting on the Bulls in Illinois

 If you take the Bulls at -3.5, they have to win the game by four or more points for your spread bet to cash.
 If you bet on the Bulls at -165 on the moneyline, that means they need to win the game in order for your bet to cash.
-But at -165 odds, a $16.50 wager would net you $10.
+At -165 odds, a $16.50 wager would net you $10.

 Finally, if the Bulls and Knicks combine to score over 210 points, you will win.
 Sportsbooks also offer individual and game props.
 You can bet on anything from Zach LaVine’s point total to the first quarter spread.